wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

         cd /home/ibmuser

     c.
-From the Terminal window, run the following command to clone the repo:
+From the terminal window, run the following command to clone the repo:

         git clone https://github.com/IBMTechSales/WAS-Automation-LabFiles.git